orlof/xcb3-vscode-ext/README.md

 * `xcbasic.debugger`
   * Absolute path to external debugger of your choice (e.g. Retro Debugger)
 * `xcbasic.packer`
-  * Absolute path to external packer of your choice (e.g. Exomizer or ZX0)
+  * Absolute path to external packer of your choice (e.g. Exomizer)
 * `xcbasic.builder`
   * Absolute path to external disc builder of your choice (e.g. c1541)